NathanJang/homebrew-cask-upgrade/README.md

 brew cask-upgrade
 ```

-To remove old versions after the new version is installed:
+To upgrade, then remove old versions after the new version is installed:
 ```bash
 brew cask-upgrade -c
 ```